 Muscle contraction is one of the most fundamental aspects of resistance training and bodybuilding.

-Muscle tension and compression leads to the lactic buildup within the muscle tissues, that’s the reason your muscle stops to move after a certain number of repetitions.
+Muscle tension and compression lead to the lactic buildup within the muscle tissues, that’s the reason your muscle stops moving after a certain number of repetitions.

 To clear out the lactic buildup, your body pumps more blood into the muscle fibers which also results in “muscle cell hydration”.